kenwi/improved-potato/README.md

 # improved-potato
-The goal is to plot RGB pixel values in a 3 dimensional volume matrix to help with interpreting heightmap values to achieve better resolution in terrain generation.
+The goal is to plot RGB pixel values in a 3 dimensional volume matrix to help with interpolating heightmap values to achieve better resolution in terrain generation.

 I have already plotted different kinds of images in unreal engine.